ZhengLiu-727/GoCamp/README.md

 # GoCamp
-A website similar to Yelp, designed to help campers find their favorite campgrounds please go to https://afternoon-badlands-28105.herokuapp.com/
+A website similar to Yelp, designed to help campers find their favorite campgrounds.

+please go to https://afternoon-badlands-28105.herokuapp.com/